Should you use a HELOC (home equity line of credit) as an emergency fund?

 It’s important to understand the advantages of using a HELOC as an emergency fund to determine if the strategy is a smart move for you.

-HELOC’s limits are generally set at 80-85% of the home’s appraisal value, minus the amount of any mortgage on the home.
+HELOC’s limits are generally set at 80-85% of the home’s appraisal value.
+Minus the amount of any mortgages on the home.

-If monthly expenses are $5,000, the HELOC will provide far more than the 3-6 months of living expenses someone may have saved in an emergency fund.
+With monthly expenses of $5,000, the HELOC will provide far more than the 3-6 months of living expenses you have saved in an emergency fund.

 If you were to save 3-6 months of expenses (at $5,000/month) for your emergency fund, you’d have between $15,000 – $30,000 in an account.

 While it could be earning some interest, you may be looking for much higher returns than you’ll see in typical accounts used for emergency funds.